-Developing countries sit just below "developed countries" and above "less economically developed countries."
-Developed countries are countries with economies that have high growth and security when looking at the gross domestic product per capita income, and general standard of living, among other factors.
-Examples include the United States and Western Europe.
+Developing countries, just below "developed countries" and above "less economically developed countries," (LEDC) are countries with economies that have high gross domestic product (GDP) per capita and a good general standard of living.

 As a result, these tend to be riskier investments, as there's a much higher level of uncertainty, however, they may be suitable for a well-diversified portfolio.

 Institutions measure a country's development in many ways.
 The United Nations has conventions for distinguishing "developed" and "developing" countries, while the World Bank has stopped using such terms in favor of low-income economy, lower-middle-income economy, and so on based on gross national income (GNI) per capita.